pkiraly/pkiraly.github.io/_posts/2020-05-31-running-with-docker.md

 * `metadata-qa-marc`: the name of the container
 * `./metadata-qa.sh`: the script to execute.
 The working directory in the container is `/opt/metadata-qa-marc`, this script is available in this directory.
 You can specify different scripts or commends.
 For example if you want to log in into the container's shell issue `/bin/bash`.
 The rest of the parameters are the parameters of the `metadata-qa.sh` script.
 * `--params "--marcVersion GENT --alephseq"`: general parameters passed to the underlying scripts which call the quality assessment tool.
 You can pass any parameters defined in https://github.com/pkiraly/metadata-qa-marc.
 This time we passed the foollowing parameters
   * `--marcVersion GENT` means that we use the MARC21 fields defined in Gent catalogue,
   * `--alephseq` means that the source file's format is Alephseq
 * `--mask "rug01.export"`: the analysis should run on the files the mask selects.
 You can use the usual unix wildcards, such as `*.marcxml`
-* `--catalogue gent`: this parameter is passed to the web interface and sets
+* `--catalogue gent`: this parameter is passed to the web interface configuration, and ensure that the interface shows the catalogue as the Gent university catalogue
+* `all`: the analysis to run. `all` runs all the analyses.
+Other possible values
+  * `validate`: run validation
+  * `completeness`: run complreteness
+  * `classifications`: run classification analysis
+  * `authorities`: run authorities analysis
+  * `tt-completeness`: run Thompson-Traill completeness analysis
+  * `serial-score`: run serial score analysis
+  * `functional-analysis`: run FRBR functional analysis
+  * `prepare-solr`: prepare Solr indexes
+  * `index`: index with Solr
+  * `all-analyses`: run all above, except the index related ones
+  * `all-solr`: run the indexing related ones (`prepare-solr` and `index`)